umarhassan-mitodl/7.341-fall-2009/content/pages/lecture-summaries.md

 **Week 8 - Week 13: The journey of a 'wonder' drug, Gleevec**

 Case 1: On December 1995, 51 years old Judy Orem was diagnosed with chronic myeloid leukemia (CML).
 Bone marrow transplantation is the only known cure, but the procedure is highly dangerous and has less than a 30% success rate.
-Alternative treatments such as interferon and chemotherapy can extend her life by up to two years, but comes with serious side effects. \[[Read more about Judy Orem](http://www.parade.com/health/2009/09/20-new-cancer-treatments.html).\]
+Alternative treatments such as interferon and chemotherapy can extend her life by up to two years, but comes with serious side effects. \[{{% resource_link "af5a1b9a-961e-449b-9546-d17fd8704ac0" "Read more about Judy Orem" %}}.\]

 Case 2: Marco Nese, 33 years old, was also diagnosed with CML.
 Since he has no siblings, bone marrow transplantation was not feasible.
 Although interferon could potentially extend his life from 5 to 7 years, he would live those years with serious side effects, often feeling tired and depressed.
 He began to work only part time.
 As his health continued to deteriorate, he started to work from home.
-Then he developed pneumonia and stopped working altogether. \[Read more about [Marco Nese](http://books.google.com/books?id=E4mTrvKKm14C&lpg=PT157&ots=EHJrpyl564&dq=Marco%20Nese&pg=PT157#v=onepage&q=Marco%20Nese&f=false).\]
+Then he developed pneumonia and stopped working altogether. \[Read more about {{% resource_link "be88ab7c-c0fa-4dd3-bea7-34d53718aeca" "Marco Nese" %}}.\]

 There are many patients like Judy and Marco who are in desperate need of a miracle drug.
 A drug that can save their lives or at least improve their quality of life.
 We will spend the remaining six sessions learning about the 'wonder' drug Gleevec.